Tree House / Malan Vorster Architecture Interior Design

 -

-Lead ArchitectsPieter Malan, Jan-Heyn Vorster
+- Lead Architects:Pieter Malan, Jan-Heyn Vorster

-Structural EngineerHenry Fagan & Partners
+- Structural Engineer:Henry Fagan & Partners

-Landscape DesignerMary Maurel Gardens
+- Landscape Designer:Mary Maurel Gardens

-Main ContractorTheunis Naude
+- Main Contractor:Theunis Naude

-Specialist CabinetryVersfeld Custom Furniture
+- Specialist Cabinetry:Versfeld Custom Furniture

-Specialist MetalworkLink Engineering
+- Specialist Metalwork:Link Engineering

-From the architect.
+Text description provided by the architects.
 The architects have been involved with previous projects on this tree-rich property, and were commissioned to design a small contemporary house to compliment the existing collection of buildings - spatially organised around a modern interpretation of the Cape Werf.

 Inspired by the trees on the estate, the client requested a cabin-like, one bedroomed hide-away resembling a tree house.
 The structure is located in a small clearing amongst forest-like gardens, and respond similarly to the verticality of the surrounding trees in order to maximise views from the highest portion of the site.